Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Nevada Property Tax

-The median amount of property taxes paid in Nevada is roughly $1,736, well below the national average.
+The median amount of property taxes paid in Nevada is roughly $1,500, well below the national average.
 Property taxes vary depending on a home’s assessed value and the local tax rates.
-On average, effective rates in Nevada are 0.55%.
-Of course, your own effective property tax rate will vary by county, as average county rates In Nevada range from 0.44% to 1.04%.
+On average, effective rates in Nevada are 0.69%.
+That means the average homeowner pays annual property taxes equal to 0.69% of their home’s market value.
+Of course, your own effective property tax rate will vary by county; average county rates range from 0.44% to 1.05%.

 If the low property taxes have you considering a move to the Silver State, take a glance at our mortgage guide to better understand the details of getting a mortgage in Nevada.